All Episodes

 I don't understand it now.

-I can remember hosting parties at my house back in 2007, 2008, and a sense of gloom, overtaking the dinner table when one of the guests said there's a 75% chance that Hillary Clinton's gonna be the next president.
+I can remember hosting parties at my house back in 2007, 2008, in a sense of gloom overtaking the dinner table when one of the guests said there's a 75% chance that Hillary Clinton is going to be the next president.

-You it just brought the evening to a screeching halt until I rallied everybody with a speech on liberalism and conservatism and everybody running to the beach for a midnight swim in celebration.
+It just brought the evening to a screeching halt until I rallied everybody with a speech on liberalism and conservatism and everybody run into the beach for a midnight swim in celebration.

 Why?